Back to Blog

 There are a few cases where you might want to use TypeScript's prominent features instead of JavaScript:

-1. Large-scale Applications.
+1. Large-Scale Applications.
 TypeScript often focuses on large-level complex applications with a more structured codebase.
 It can help prevent errors and make code maintainability easier.

 2. Focus on Speed.
 If you need reusable modules and speed is a priority, TypeScript can be a great option.
 Its error warnings feature will prevent teams from spending hours debugging code.